speakeasy-api/bluesky-ts/docs/sdks/moderation/README.md

 # Moderation
-(*chat.moderation*)
+(*moderation*)

 ## Overview

 ### Available Operations

-* [getActorMetadata](#getactormetadata) - *This endpoint is part of the Bluesky Chat (DMs) APIs.
-Requests usually require authentication, are directed to the user's PDS intance, and proxied to the single central chat service by setting the appropriate service DID (`did:web:api.bsky.chat`) in the service proxying header.*
+* [getEvent](#getevent) - *This endpoint is part of the [Ozone moderation service](https://ozone.tools/) APIs.
+Requests usually require authentication, are directed to the user's PDS intance, and proxied to the Ozone instance indicated by the DID in the service proxying header.
+Admin authenentication may also be possible, with request sent directly to the Ozone instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

+Get details about a moderation event.
-* [getMessageContext](#getmessagecontext) - *This endpoint is part of the Bluesky Chat (DMs) APIs.
-Requests usually require authentication, are directed to the user's PDS intance, and proxied to the single central chat service by setting the appropriate service DID (`did:web:api.bsky.chat`) in the service proxying header.*
+* [queryEvents](#queryevents) - *This endpoint is part of the [Ozone moderation service](https://ozone.tools/) APIs.
+Requests usually require authentication, are directed to the user's PDS intance, and proxied to the Ozone instance indicated by the DID in the service proxying header.
+Admin authenentication may also be possible, with request sent directly to the Ozone instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

+List moderation events related to a subject.

+## getEvent

-* [updateActorAccess](#updateactoraccess) - *This endpoint is part of the Bluesky Chat (DMs) APIs.
-Requests usually require authentication, are directed to the user's PDS intance, and proxied to the single central chat service by setting the appropriate service DID (`did:web:api.bsky.chat`) in the service proxying header.*
+*This endpoint is part of the [Ozone moderation service](https://ozone.tools/) APIs.
+Requests usually require authentication, are directed to the user's PDS intance, and proxied to the Ozone instance indicated by the DID in the service proxying header.
+Admin authenentication may also be possible, with request sent directly to the Ozone instance.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

-## getActorMetadata

-*This endpoint is part of the Bluesky Chat (DMs) APIs.
-Requests usually require authentication, are directed to the user's PDS intance, and proxied to the single central chat service by setting the appropriate service DID (`did:web:api.bsky.chat`) in the service proxying header.*

-*To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*
+Get details about a moderation event.

 ### Example Usage